franpersanchez/franpersanchez/README.md

 ### :man_technologist: About Me :

 I'm Fran, a spanish __Back End Software Developer__.
-I also have a background as Agricultural Engineer, career from which I decided to make the switch to tech.
+I have a background as Agricultural Engineer, career from which I decided to make the switch to tech.

 I'm moved by a passion for continuous learning, finding solutions to complex problems and new challenges.

 I am specialized on backend stack, with a willingness to participate in interesting and challenging projects.
 My interests lie in performance optimization, data intensive applications, database engineering and distributed systems.

+Visit my [blog](https://www.franpersanchez.com) if you want to learn more about my projects.
+I also write articles related to software about topics that captivate my interest."

 ### Main Languages and Tools: